It's June...so first of all, happy National Dairy Month! As a dairy farmer's granddaughter, this is one of my favorite months.

 Hannah's Strawberry Pie

-Summertime is near, and that means strawberries will be coming soon enough.
-There is nothing better than strawberry picking, then enjoying a nice chilled piece of strawberry pie to make it feel just like summer.
+enjoying a nice chilled piece of strawberry pie to make it feel just like

-Photo credit: www.overtiredmommy.com
+Photo credit: www.overtiredmommy.com |

 Hi!
 I'm Hannah and I'm the education and outreach coordinator for Marion County Farm Bureau.
 I grew up in southern Indiana and work with farmers across Indiana as the education and training director for the Indiana Soybean Alliance, Indiana Corn Growers Association and Indiana Corn Marketing Council.

-I enjoyed the recipe so much, that my husband and I served it at our wedding this past year.
-Friends from Indy baked the pies and brought them to the reception hall prior to wedding festivities.
-I heard rave reviews from guests who tried it!
+it at our wedding this past year.
+Friends from Indy baked the pies and brought

 So, here is the recipe you have been waiting for!